Top 100 Recent CVEs

 Steps to mitigate:

-• Update the Linux kernel to the latest version
+• Update to the latest version of IBM MQ Client

 What it does: